In-School Environmental Education Program

 We offer a variety of environmental education programs that can be delivered in your classroom, gymnasium, school yard or any natural area!

-Outreach programs are approximately one-and-a-half hours in duration and are geared to accommodate one class at a time.
+Outreach programs are approximately one-and-a-half hours in duration (adjusted to school programming blocks) and are geared to accommodate one class at a time.

 In-School Program Flyer - NVCA Tiffin Outreach Program